Flarp/Distri.js/js-doc.md

 ## Javascript Workers

-JavaScript Worker files are simply [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) files, with a tiny bit of structured calls to make sure all parts of Distri are in sync.
+JavaScript Worker files are simply [<span style="color: blue">Web Worker</span>](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) files, with a tiny bit of structured calls to make sure all parts of Distri are in sync.
 To start the work cycle, the worker file must post a message, `"ready"`, to say that it is ready to start accepting work.
 No work scripts can have a solution that is `"ready"`, as Distri will not post this to the server.

 ```javascript
 postMessage({result:'ready'})